zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 # The implementation

 We start with the user story to create a booking.
-We could equally well have started with the user story to view all bookings, of course.

 ## Making a booking